MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Set up staging environments in Azure App Service

-Deploy an app to a slot first and then swap it into production to ensure that all instances of the slot are warmed up before being swapped and eliminate downtime.
+Deploy an app to a slot first and then swap it into production.
+This ensures that all instances of the slot are warmed up before being swapped and eliminates downtime.
 The traffic redirection is seamless.
 No requests are dropped because of swap operations.

 Learn more about [App Service - AzureAppService-StagingEnv (Set up staging environments in Azure App Service)](/azure/app-service/deploy-staging-slots).